EVA Air attendants strike halts flights for 1,000s in Taiwan

 TAIPEI, Taiwan (AP) — A strike by flight attendants at EVA Air, Taiwan’s second-largest airline, has left thousands of passengers scrambling for alternative transport.

-Dozens of flights had been canceled as a Friday after flight attendants walked off the job on Thursday afternoon after negotiations broke down.
+Local media reported more than 100 flights were being canceled and almost 20,000 passengers affected on the first three days of the strike, which began Thursday afternoon after negotiations broke down.
+The airline operates about 80 international flights daily and its domestic operations were not affected.

+About 100 union members staged a sit-in outside the airline’s suburban Taipei headquarters Thursday night to further press their demands.

-On its Twitter feed, the airline said “working closely with concerned authorities, fellow airlines, and travel agencies to arrange alternative flights for passengers and doing all we can to reduce delays.”
+On its Twitter feed, the airline said it was “working closely with concerned authorities, fellow airlines, and travel agencies to arrange alternative flights for passengers and doing all we can to reduce delays.”

+“This untimely labor action will significantly impact and inconvenience our passengers, our flight attendants’ fellow employees and the travel industry,” the airline said.
+Updates were being published on a strike response website and passengers could also call the airline’s reservation center.

 Union members have demanded a raise in daily allowances and an end to the practice whereby non-union members enjoy the same benefits as members.